Hoodster/Hoodster/README.md

 Yeah...
 I need to cleanup here definitely.

 ## Ok ok, so what technologies are you in?
 Apart from Macro Assembly 🔥 of course 🔥.
-- C# and .NET from version Core 2.1 to .NET 5 (still learning .NET 6)
+- C# and .NET from version Core 2.1 to .NET 7
 - JavaScript ES5 and higher
 - React.js
 - many smaller things that comes along with these 3 above